ariharasudhanm/ML-Practice/README.md

 ### Requirements
-Running system must installed with the following packages to run the code.
+The following versions of the packages are used to run the code.
 * numpy 1.20.3
 * pandas 1.2.4
 * matplotlib 3.4.2